thecsharper/AIApi/README.md

 # Building the application

 The application can be built in Debug or Release mode and run directly from Visual Studio using either Docker or IIS Express.
-To run the application, select the desired Build or Release configuration and then run the EventsApi project.
+To run the application, select the desired Build or Release configuration and then run the AIApi project.

 # Running tests